bmlewandowski/anything_llm_conversation/README.md

 1. Go to Settings > Devices & Services > AnythingLLM Conversation
 2. Click **Configure** on your conversation agent
-3. Enter a **Thread Slug** for the primary endpoint (e.g., "home-assistant-main", "kitchen-assistant", etc.)
+3. Enter a **Thread Slug** (e.g., "home-assistant-main", "kitchen-assistant", etc.)
-4. Optionally, enter a **Failover Thread Slug** for the failover endpoint if you want to use a different thread when failing over

 **How thread slugs work:**
 - **Blank/Empty** (default): Uses the workspace's default thread via `/v1/workspace/{slug}/chat`
-- **Custom Slug** (e.g., "kitchen-thread"): Uses specific thread via `/v1/workspace/{slug}/thread/{thread-slug}/chat`
+- **Custom Slug** (e.g., "kitchen-thread"): Uses a specific thread via `/v1/workspace/{slug}/thread/{thread-slug}/chat`
-- Thread slugs are identifiers that correspond to threads you create in AnythingLLM
+- Thread slugs correspond to threads you create in AnythingLLM
-- You can find thread slugs in your AnythingLLM instance (check the thread URL or use browser DevTools to inspect API calls)
+- You can find the thread slug in the AnythingLLM thread URL (right-click → Copy Link, then extract the slug)
-- When you specify a thread slug, the integration routes messages to that specific conversation thread
+- When you specify a thread slug, the integration routes all messages to that specific conversation thread

-**Endpoint-specific thread behavior:**
-- **Primary endpoint**: Uses the **Thread Slug** value (if set), or the workspace's default thread if left blank.
-- **Failover endpoint**: Uses the **Failover Thread Slug** value (if set), or the failover workspace's default thread if left blank.
-If no failover workspace is configured, it will use the failover server's own default workspace and will not set a thread slug (plain `/chat` call).
-- Each endpoint maintains its own separate thread context—thread slugs are NOT shared between primary and failover.

-You can change or clear thread slugs at any time to switch between threads or return to the default workspace thread.
-If failover workspace/thread is not set, failover will always use its own default workspace and no thread.
+You can change or clear the thread slug at any time to switch threads or return to the workspace default.

 ### Adding Home Assistant Automation Custom Skill in AnythingLLM